10 Places To Sell Broken Tv For Cash

 MRM Recycling is an electronics recycling company that specializes in recycling broken TVs.
 They offer free pick-up and recycling for any TV, regardless of size or condition.

-There are plenty of viable options to sell a broken TV.
+There are dozens od places to sell a broken TV.
 Whether you sell it online, in person, at a recycling center, or as a parts donor, you can make some money back on the TV even if it’s no longer functioning properly.
-It’s always important to remember to ask any questions of the buyer and to check laws and regulations in your area regarding selling broken TVs.

 More From Dollar Sanity: